xujingzhou/ModelMonitorToPotree/README.md

 # ModelFileMonitor

-Model file monitor and converter to potree model format.
+The 3D model file monitor, and then converter to potree model format.